 On July 2, 2014, the Office of the Deputy Mayor for Housing and Economic Development, as lead agency for the CEQR environmental review, issued an Environmental Assessment Statement (EAS) and a Positive Declaration for the project indicating that there was the potential for adverse environmental impacts due to the project and directed that a Draft Environmental Impact Statement (DEIS) be prepared.
 At the same time, a Draft Scope of Work for an Environmental Impact Statement was issued for public comment.
 To receive public comments, a public Scoping Meeting was held on Wednesday, August 13, 2014, at the Bronx Community Board 12 Office, 4101 White Plains Road, Bronx, NY 10466.
 The public comment period was extended beyond the required 10 days after the Scoping Meeting and written comments were accepted through 5:00 p.m., Tuesday, September 2, 2014.

 On January 13, 2017, the Office of the Deputy Mayor for Housing and Economic Development issued the Final Scope of Work, DEIS, and the Notice of Completion for the DEIS, which marked the beginning of the public comment period on this document.
-A public hearing on this DEIS will be held at a date to be announced.
-Advance notice will be advertised stating the time and place of the hearing.
-Written comments on the DEIS are requested and will be received and considered by the lead agency until the 10th calendar day following the close of the public hearing.
+A Technical Memorandum was issued on April 20, 2017.
+A public hearing on this DEIS will be held on Wednesday, May 10, 2017, at 10:00 AM, in Spector Hall, at the Department of City Planning located at 22 Reade Street, New York, New York 10007, in conjunction with the City Planning Commission’s citywide public hearing pursuant to ULURP, to receive comments related to the DEIS for the proposed Baychester Square project in accordance with Article 8 of the Environmental Conservation Law.
+Comments are requested on the DEIS and Technical Memorandum, and will be accepted until 5:00 PM on Monday, May 22, 2017.

 Environmental Review Material